howerj/embed/readme.md

 machine would also have to be modified to map different parts of the address space into RAM and ROM.
 This would allow the system to require very little (~2-4KiB) of RAM for a usable system, with a 6KiB ROM.
-* The major things that have not been implemented are; the locals wordset, the file access wordset and words for performing tests.
-These words may or may not be implemented at a later date.
 * Relative jumps could be used instead of absolute jumps in the code, this would make relocation easier.
 * Save and load all state to disk, not just the core.
 The current system also